Andreaj42/Morpion/README.md

 # Morpion
 Do you know the famous game Tic-Tac-Toe ? \
 This repository contains this game made with python and heart in three hours.
-The interface is made with Tkinter.

 ## Setup and start on Windows
 * `git clone https://github.com/Andreaj42/Morpion.git`